VictorOmoboye/AI-Powered-Customer-Care-Chatbot/README.md

 ## Leveraging Conversational AI and NLP to Automate Customer Support for Seamless User Experience
 ![image](https://github.com/user-attachments/assets/d2fe72dd-0645-4b28-ae6b-1634b294ee88)

+***⚠️ Disclaimer:**
+This project uses fictional data and examples for demonstration only.
+No real or confidential information is included.
+It showcases my skills in building AI-driven customer service chatbots while upholding data ethics and privacy.*

 ## INTRODUCTION
 **VicaBot** is an AI-driven customer service chatbot built to provide fast, intelligent, and human-like responses to user inquiries.
 It combines a rule-based logic engine with Meta’s powerful BlenderBot NLP model to simulate real-time customer support.
 Designed with simplicity and scalability in mind, **VicaBot** is deployed using Streamlit and is ideal for use in e-commerce, helpdesks, and digital service platforms.